Table of Contents:

 While we focused on the benefits of solid state relays in this blog, the choice between EMRs and SSRs ultimately depends on the application in which they will be used.
 There are both benefits and disadvantages to each type of relay.
 Yet, it is undeniable that solid state relays have been a great technological advancement for the industry.

-Trimantec carries a wide variety of Carlo Gavazzi solid state relays and accessories.
+Trimantec carries a wide variety of Carlo Gavazzi solid state relays and accessories, download their brochure here.
 We also carry solid state relays already equipped with heatsinks.
-Please, do not hesitate to contact us if you have questions!
+Please, do not hesitate us if you have any questions!